Check our our data driven inclusion analysis

 Complying with key federal, state, and international laws is essential to ensure monitoring practices respect employee privacy while protecting employers from costly legal repercussions.

-Defining Employee Monitoring in Remote Work
+What is Employee Monitoring in Remote Work?

-• Location data via devices or VPNs
+• Network Perimeter: Location data via GPS or VPNs to ensure employees are working from authorized regions.

-Key Federal Laws Governing Employee Monitoring
+Key US Federal Laws Governing Employee Monitoring

 International Regulations